JRodriguez012/IT1025/Lab3/readme.md

 ### Co-ops / Internships
 To become co-op ready, students must first participate in the co-op orientation process through the Career Center.
 They must upload a resume for approval by a Career Coach at Handshake.
 They then work with an Employer Relations Specialist to apply and interview with co-op placements.
 Finally, they must complete and sign a "Cooperative Education Agreement" form and register for college credit.
 Co-ops and internships provide students with real-world experience to prepare for jobs related to their field.
 These forms of experiential learning boost student's marketability and allow them to use what they learned in the classroom.
 ### Industry Associations / Student Organizations
+Collegiate Cyber Defense Competion (CCDC) is a competition that provides institutions with a controlled, competitive environment to assess student's understanding in the skills required to protect a corporate network infrastructure.
+This program was designed to give students the opportunity to apply the skills they have learned in the classroom and to encourage teamwork and communication within and among teams.
 ## Conclusion

 Include your professional conclusion here...